mrenrich84/CV/README.md

 But with every failure and being wrong, comes also lessons and chances of improvement.

 I know that I have many areas in myself I need to improve, so I am always open or ask for feedback.
-For example, during the course I asked for feedback and some of my pairing partners said had difficulties working with me because I was patronizing them.
+For example, during the course, I asked for feedback and some of my pairing partners said had difficulties working with me because I was patronising them.

-This was difficult to hear but I am very grateful because I was able to improve myself, for example, understand that such behaviour can be offending and, therefore, change the approach to share my knowledge with my peers.
+This was difficult to hear but I am very grateful because I was able to improve myself, for example, understand that such behaviour can be offending and, therefore, change the approach to sharing my knowledge with my peers.

 I realise these behaviours is partly as a result of being from a different cultural background, some language barriers and previous work experience where I was working alone, following a chain of command, etc.

-As a result of my actions, at the end of the course I received many compliments with the work I have done on myself.
+As a result of my actions, at the end of the course, I received many compliments on the work I have done on myself.

-#### Analythical thinker and fast problem solver
+#### Analytical thinker and fast problem solver
-I have 10 years of experience on installing, configuring and fixing equipment, IT infrastructure and some coding.
+I have 10 years of experience in installing, configuring and fixing equipment, IT infrastructure and some coding.
-I am used to identify problems and dissect how things work together.
+I am used to identifying problems and dissecting how things work together.

-As an example, during the Makers Academy course, we were given with the task to debug an error.
+As an example, during the Makers Academy course, we were given the task to debug an error.
 I started following what the code was doing, giving visibility to each interested line through logging.
 This way, I was able to track the bug up to a faulty call in an external module.
 Found the bug, I started trying the least amount of correction necessary to make the code work properly until the software ran as expected.